 The 15 Do’s and Don’ts of Wedding Guest Attire:

 Is this celebration black tie, semi-formal, casual, or even a costume party?
-What the bride wants should always be considered before making any fashion decision.
-Check out dress codes decoded>>
+What the couple wants should always be considered before making any fashion decision.

 Make sure you know the couple’s color palette.
 The invitation should give you some insight, but it doesn’t hurt to ask a member of the wedding party.
 You don’t want to be mistaken for a bridesmaid or groomsman, right?

 Know the forecast before you leave the house.
 Be prepared for rain, snow, or whatever else Mother Nature decides to throw at you.
 Ladies, the most important thing to consider is wind!
 Do not wear a shorty, flowy gown that you’ll have to hold down all evening.
 The last thing you want is a Marilyn Monroe moment in front of 200 people.

 Layers are something everybody should live by.
 AC can be a life saver, but it can also be a woman’s worst nightmare.
 Bring a cute, cropped jacket, shawl, or cardigan no matter what.
 An outdoor party can quickly turn chilly as it reaches evening hours.
 Tights and leggings are layers to think about, too.

 6. Do Consider Time of Day

 This may seem obvious, but so many people forget that summer evenings can still be a bit nippy!
 Layers are a great go-to, but if the event is an evening affair, consider a maxi dress or long-sleeved cocktail look.